 Special Needs Identification: The Army Child and Youth Services Screening Tool is required to be completed by parents to screen all children for special needs at initial registration and annually thereafter.
-Upon identification of special need (i.e.....Allergies, Special Diets, Respiratory Diagnosis, Epilepsy/Seizure Disorder, Diabetes), other supporting documentation must be submitted with the screening tool and forwarded by CYS to the Public Health Nurse (PHN) for review.
+Upon identification of special needs, supporting documentation must be submitted with the screening tool and forwarded by CYS to the Public Health Nurse (PHN) for review.
 If your child/youth has a disability or other special needs, the parent/guardian will be asked to participate in the Multi-disciplinary Inclusion Action Team (MIAT).
-Participation in services are impossible until the special needs clearance is approved and signed by the PHN.
+No participation in services are possible until the special needs clearance is approved and signed by the PHN.